Children's Policy and Funding Initiative

 Young Advocates

 More and more, young people around the world are speaking out to advocate for their needs and influence better policymaking.
 Their perspectives and experience are valuable to improve policies, programming, and funding decisions.
-The participation of frequently marginalized populations is especially important, including girls, refugees and migrants, children in conflict settings, children with disabilities, orphaned children, LGBTQ+ children, and others.
-By involving them in design and decisions, their needs will be better understood and met.
+The participation of frequently marginalized populations is especially important.
+By involving young people in design and decisions, their needs will be better understood and met.
 Investments that support all children and young people to thrive are investments that secure a better future for societies and nations worldwide.

 "If we are to reach real peace in this world and if we are to carry on a real war against war, we shall have to begin with the children."
 Mahatma Gandhi |